Drinking straw

-A drinking straw is a utensil that is intended to carry the contents of a beverage to one's mouth.
-Straws are commonly made from plastics but environmental concerns and new regulation have led to rise in reusable and biodegradable straws.
-These straws are often made of silicone, cardboard, or metal.
-A straw is used by placing one end in one's mouth and the other in a beverage.
-By employing suction, the air pressure in one's mouth drops causing atmospheric pressure to force the liquid through the straw and into the mouth.
+A drinking straw is a utensil that uses suction to carry the contents of a beverage to one's mouth.
+A straw is used by placing one end in the mouth and the other in a beverage.
+Lowering the pressure in the mouth (i.e. applying suction) causes the surrounding atmospheric pressure to force the liquid through the straw and into the mouth.
 Drinking straws can be straight or have an angle-adjustable bellows segment.
-Drinking straws have historically been intended as a single-use product and several countries, regions, and municipalities have banned single-use plastic straws to reduce plastic pollution.
-Additionally, some companies have even voluntarily banned or reduced the number of plastic straws distributed from their premises.